sebastienwarin/VeraNet/README.md

 vera.StartListener();
 ```

-The Vera controller exposed the following properties :
+The Vera controller has the following properties :
 - Sections
 - Rooms
 - Categories